RedTriplane/RedParallax/README.md

 Keys:

-- click R to rebuild scene (converts ./input-psd/scene.psd into Scene2D)
+- push R to rebuild scene (converts ./input-psd/scene.psd into Scene2D)

 - hold G to record a gif animation

+- push A to toggle animation

 If you have any questions or comments you can drop them directly to the tracker: https://github.com/RedTriplane/RedParallax/issues